holstt/microservice-discord-bot-template/README.md

 A brief overview of the layers:

-**Model/Core**: Business logic.
+**Core (Model)**: Business logic.
 Represents domain objects and services.

-**View (Messages)**: Represents the Discord messages to be returned to a Discord guild i.e. a "View" is simply a formatted string to be interpreted by the Discord UI client.
+**Messages (View)**: Represents the Discord messages to be returned to a Discord guild i.e. a "View" is simply a formatted string to be interpreted by the Discord UI client.

-**Controller (Commands)**: Recieves incoming Discord commands which are then delegated to **Core**.
+**Commands (Controller)**: Recieves incoming Discord commands which are then delegated to **Core**.
 The result from Core is represented as a Discord message (a View) and returned to the client.

 **Infrastructure**: Data persistence and external web services.